rehierl/node-tree-outliner/3-basic-design/3-0-0-node-sequence.md

 * `ni` is entered after `ni-x` and before `ni+y`, `x,y in [1,k]`

 Note that `x,y in [1,k]` is not accurate because the range of numbers (i.e.
 `[1,k]`) is too large.
-In order to keep explanations simple, that range needs to be understood to only contain values that point to a node within `ns`.
+That is, because `(i-x)` could turn out to be less than `1` and `(i+y)` greater than `k`.
+In order to keep explanations simple, that range needs to be understood to only contain values that result in a valid node index.

 The length of a node sequence is identical to the number of nodes in the node tree.
 That is, because each node will be entered exactly once.
-Because of that, the node sequence contains each node exactly once.

 * `(ni+k subsequent-to ni)` is true, if `k in [1,*]`
 * `(ni+k strictly-subsequent-to ni)`, if `(k == 1)`